-Up Time: View-only field that shows how long the system has been turned on.
+Up Time: View-only field that shows how long the device has booted up.

-Local Time: View-only field that shows the local time of the device.
+Local Time: View-only field that shows the local time of the location where the device is.

 CPU Temperature: View-only field that shows the current CPU temperature.